144.396 Tobacco use prevention.

 Subd.
 2. Measurable outcomes.
 The commissioner, in consultation with other public, private, or nonprofit organizations involved in tobacco use prevention efforts, shall establish measurable outcomes to determine the effectiveness of the grants receiving funds under this section in reducing the use of tobacco among youth.

 Subd.
 3. Statewide assessment.
 The commissioner of health shall conduct a statewide assessment of tobacco-related behaviors and attitudes among youth to establish a baseline to measure the statewide effect of tobacco use prevention activities.
-The commissioner of education must provide any information requested by the commissioner of health as part of conducting the assessment.
+The commissioner of children, families, and learning must provide any information requested by the commissioner of health as part of conducting the assessment.
 To the extent feasible, the commissioner of health should conduct the assessment so that the results may be compared to nationwide data.

 Subd.
 4. Process. (a) The commissioner shall develop the criteria and procedures to allocate the grants under this section.
 In developing the criteria, the commissioner shall establish an administrative cost limit for grant recipients.
 The outcomes established under subdivision 2 must be specified to the grant recipients receiving grants under this section at the time the grant is awarded.